 Chronic pruritus is a frequent symptom in the general population.
 It can occur at any age, but most patients are older.
-Approximately 60 percent of people over the age of 65 suffer from mild to severe occasional pruritus every week.
 Many patients have comorbidities.
 Women and men differ in age at the onset of chronic pruritus (men are older), the underlying causes, clinical appearance and symptom handling.

 Pruritus can occur in various forms: